annotorious/annotorious-v1/readme.md

             arrowStrokeWidth: 2, // stroke width for arrow shape [1-12]
             hiArrowStroke: '#fff000', // stroke color for arrow shape
-            hiArrowStrokeWidth: 2.2  //stroke width for arrow shape [1-12] }
+            hiArrowStrokeWidth: 2.2  //stroke width for arrow shape [1-12]

+            highlightTail: undefined, //color to highlight the tail of the arrow shape (draw a circle on the tail) [es "rgba(0, 0, 255, 0.7)"]
+            hiTailRadius: 5, // arrow tail highlight radius
+            highlightHead: undefined, //color to highlight the head of the arrow shape (draw a circle on the head) [es "rgba(0, 0, 255, 0.7)"]
+            hiHeadRadius: 5 // arrow head highlight radius }
     });
     ```